LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 },
 ```

-- path - the url your app visitor will see in the browser
+- path - the URL your app visitor will see in the browser
-- name - is the name of your route also can be called as a reference, so if you later decide to change path, you don't need to update path in all your components.
+- name - is the name of your route and also can be called a reference, so if you later decide to change path, you don't need to update the path in all your components.
 - component - accepts component or function which returns component.
-We chose to define anonymous function which returns imported `RegisterView` .
+We chose to define an anonymous function that returns imported `RegisterView`.
 This generates a separate chunk (small js file) for this route which is lazy-loaded when the route is visited.

-Instead of using relative path `../views/Auth/RegisterView.vue` we wrote it like that `@/views/Auth/RegisterView.vue`. `@` symbol is an alias to src directory defined in `vite.config.js` file.
-This has advantage over relative paths because you don't need to update import statements if you decide to move file containing these references to another folder.
+Instead of using the relative path `../views/Auth/RegisterView.vue` we wrote it like that `@/views/Auth/RegisterView.vue`.
+The `@` symbol is an alias to the `src` directory defined in the `vite.config.js` file.
+This has an advantage over relative paths because you don't need to update import statements if you decide to move a file containing these references to another folder.

-3. Update parent template
+3. Update the parent template

-Now we can update `src/App.vue` file by adding navigation bar to navigate between `HomeView` and `RegisterView`:
+Now we can update the `src/App.vue` file by adding a navigation bar to switch between `HomeView` and `RegisterView`:

 ```vue
 <script setup>